forestgrape/coronavirus/7_social/individual_measures.md

 ## Considerations on Increased R Value
 In my opinion, measures should  not target individuals and accordingly not be based on individual R values.
 Measures should target risky situations.
 Risky is mainly dry indoor air (chapter [Spread analysis](../5_epidemiological/spread_analyses.md)).
 Dry indoor air can be ventilated, cleaned and humidified ([Good air certificate](../7_social/good_air.md)).

 > I am aware that many (governments, scientists, doctors, parliaments, citizens) around the world assume that currently available intramuscular vaccines (e.g. 'mRNA' and 'Adeno-virus-with-spike' vaccines) are risk free and provide a useful protection against transmission.
 The supposedly reduced transmission and susceptibility is taken as a reason to restrict elementary rights and the freedom in varying degrees for those not vaccinated.
-While those vaccinated even at high rates of Covid hospitalizations are can do near everything even with symptoms and without antigen tests (// for airplane travel and large scale events I consider e.g. antigen tests as appropriate when hospitalization rates are high).
+While those vaccinated - even at high rates of Covid hospitalizations - can do near everything even with symptoms and often without any tests (// for airplane travel and large scale events I consider e.g. antigen tests as appropriate when hospitalization rates are high).

 > A concise and pointed comment "[Covid-19 Vaccine Mandates Are Now Pointless](../5_epidemiological/individual_susceptibility_and_transmission.md#pierpont)" is by Pierpont (some errata however, see notes at the reference.)